PavelKireev/BVWA2/README.md

   -keystore bvwa2-jwt.jks
 ```

 Then fill the required info using the matching key pass option as the password

+## Windows
+"C:\Program Files\Java\jdk1.6.0_26\bin\keytool.exe" + same options as above